Reggie (Phantasm): Appearances

 In Phantasm IV: Oblivion (1998), Reggie is released by the Tall Man "to play one last game".
 Jody convinces Reggie to find Mike.
 Reggie is first attacked by a demonic policeman and then by Jennifer, a woman whom he rescues.
 In the desert, Mike learns more about the Tall Man's background and attempts to force a final confrontation.
 When Reggie and Mike reunite, Mike tells Reggie not to trust Jody.
 After unsuccessfully trying to prevent the creation of the Tall Man, Mike is captured by the Tall Man and Jody.
 Reggie and Mike fight off the Tall Man and lure him to a trap, where he is destroyed in an explosion.
 However, another Tall Man walks out of a dimensional portal and removes a golden sphere from Mike's head.
 Reggie chases after the Tall Man, and Mike apparently dies.

 In Phantasm: Ravager (2016), Reggie emerges from the desert, dehydrated and with nothing except his shotgun.
 Fortunately, the thief who stole his Barracuda picks him up, enabling Reggie to get it back.
 He picks up the thief's friend Dawn, who takes him to stay at her farmhouse, where Reggie tries to write her a song.
-In another reality, Reggie is in a nursery home and Mike reveals that he's suffering from dementia, and that the Tall Man never existed.
+In another reality, Reggie is in a nursing home and Mike reveals that he's suffering from dementia, and that the Tall Man never existed.
 Eventually, both versions of Reggie travel through a Dimensional Fork, and he finds himself in a white space inhabited by the Tall Man, who offers him his wife and daughter back in exchange for ending the hunt.
 Reggie refuses multiple times, and finds himself in a post-apocalyptic future where Mike reveals that he's been manipulated by the Tall Man for the past decade.
-In the nursery home reality, Mike tells him that he had the same dream as Reggie, and that the two should escape.
-Outside the nursery home, Reggie sees a vision of the post-apocalypse Mike throwing him the shotgun, and turns around to kill the doctors-turned-Gravers.
+In the nursing home reality, Mike tells him that he had the same dream as Reggie, and that the two should escape.
+Outside the nursing home, Reggie sees a vision of the post-apocalypse Mike throwing him the shotgun, and turns around to kill the doctors-turned-Gravers.
 He and Mike then escape in a Barracuda driven by Jody.
-In the nursery home reality, Reggie passes away, with Mike and Jody attending.
+In the nursing home reality, Reggie passes away, with Mike and Jody attending.